umputun/remark42/README.md

 * Development mode (`--dev-password` set) allows to test remark42 without social login and with admin privileges.
 Adds basic-auth for username: `dev`, password: `${DEV_PASSWD}`. **should not be used in production deployment**
 * User can vote for the comment multiple times but only to change his/her vote.
 Double-voting not allowed.
 * User can edit comments in 5 mins window after creation.
-* User ID hashed abd prefixed by oauth provider name in order to avoid collisions and potential abuse.
+* User ID hashed and prefixed by oauth provider name to avoid collisions and potential abuse.
-* All avatars cached locally in order to prevent rate limiters from google/github/facebook.
+* All avatars cached locally to prevent rate limiters from google/github/facebook.